sodacan-net/sodacan-core/documentation/architecture.md

 ```
 	MODULE lamp1Control
-		PUBLIC livingRoom.lamp1 {off,on} AS lamp1
+		PUBLISH livingRoom.lamp1 {off,on} AS lamp1

 		...
 			THEN lamp1.on
 ```

-In the example above, the topic `livingRoom` and its one variable `lamp1` are created automatically with the declaration of the `PUBLIC` variable.
+In the example above, the topic `livingRoom` and its one variable `lamp1` are created automatically with the declaration of the `PUBLISH` variable.
 The module is then free to publish to that topic immediately as shown in the example.
 In this case, `lamp1.on` causes the on value to be published.

 But this approach is somewhat restrictive because one module seems to own the topic even though the topic in fact is defined globally.